Oddworld: Abe's Oddysee: Characters

-The primary antagonist of this game is Molluck the Glukkon, this ruthless CEO and gang boss of RuptureFarms, a massive meatpacking company, organized crime gang and one of Oddworld's most profitable businesses.
-Molluck and his fellow Glukkons are often portrayed as wearing smart clothing or suits, and sometimes smoking these cigars.
-They rely heavily on the Sligs and a highly advanced security and surveillance system to maintain and manage control of these Mudokon slaves.
+The primary antagonist of this game is Molluck the Glukkon, the ruthless CEO and gang boss of RuptureFarms, a massive meatpacking company and organized crime gang which is one of Oddworld's most profitable businesses.
+Molluck and his fellow Glukkons are often portrayed as wearing smart clothing or suits and smoking cigars.
+They rely heavily on the Sligs and a highly advanced security and surveillance system to control their Mudokon slaves.